between Florence, Valdarno, and Arezzo

 Museum of Venturino Venturi

-The government building houses works by contemporary artists and sculptures and drawings by Venturino Venturi, who was born in Loro Ciuffenna in 1918.
-Famous for many sketches, paintings and even ceramic works worldwide, he has won a special place in the hearts of the Tuscans for his Piazzetta dei mosaici constructed at the Pinnocchio Park in Collodi.
-Right next door is a delicious "geletaria" (Bar Sport Gelateria Al Ponte) grab a cone and continue to stroll the streets.
+The government building houses art by contemporary artists and sculptures and highlights several drawings by Venturino Venturi, who was born in Loro Ciuffenna in 1918.
+Famous for many sketches, paintings and even ceramic works worldwide, he has won a special place in the hearts of the Tuscans for his Piazzetta dei Mosaici constructed at the Pinocchio Park in Collodi.
+Right next door to the museum you will find a delicious "geletaria" (Bar Sport Gelateria Al Ponte) grab a cone and continue to stroll the streets.

 Church of Santa Maria Assunta